Starting Servers

 Inline configuration overrides (key=value)

 You can override any lucee.json setting at startup by appending key=value pairs after the command.
-These overrides are applied on top of the loaded configuration and then persisted back to lucee.json so that future starts use the new values.
+These overrides are applied on top of the loaded configuration for this invocation only.

 Examples: